Sames-Jtudd/MPRA-design-tool/README.md

 *Optional inputs*

 5)	**-n, --negative_control_file** : "/path_to /H3K27me3.broadPeak.gz"
 A bed file use to design control probes.
-Enriched regions are refined by the ‘--ChIP_enrichment’ option.
-Regions with an enrichment score below this value are removed.
-Retained regions are mapped to known variants in the snp_db_file.
-Overlapping variants are randomly selected and used for probe design.
+Enriched regions are defined by **--ChIP_enrichment**.
+Regions with an enrichment score below this value are discarded.
+Retained regions are overlapped with variants in **--snp_db_file** and randomly selected for probe design.
 Must be headerless bed file with the columns arranged as per;
-"chr","start","stop","rank","score","strand","enrichment","p-val","q-val"
+"**chr**","**start**","**end**","rank","score","strand","**enrichment**","p-val","q-val"
+columns in bold are critical other can contain dummy/sham data.
+However the order of the columns and total number must be preserved.
 Eg https://egg2.wustl.edu/roadmap/data/byFileType/peaks/consolidated/broadPeak/

 6)	**-u, --unfiltered_file_path** : "/path_to/unfiltered_rsid_{CHROM}.txt.gz"
 Directory containing the per chr output from meta, without any P value filtering.
-If the --add_proxies option is true, these files are used to prevent importing variants which were not in -- all_SNP_file due to P-value filtering but are linked to risk variants.
-Chromosome names are inferred from the SNPs in the --summary_SNP_file.
+If **--add_proxies** is true, these files are used to prevent importing variants which were not in **--all_SNP_file** due to P-value filtering but are linked to risk variants.
+Chromosome names are inferred from the SNPs in the **--summary_SNP_file**.
 These are then substituted for “CHROM” in the path to specify the relevant file path.
 Eg for variants on chromosome 1 the script will attempt to import unfiltered_rsid_1.txt.gz.
 The “CHROM” in the path must be present to allow substitution with chr names.
 The remainder of the path must match the relevant file name.
-File format same as --all_SNP_file.
+File format same as **--all_SNP_file**.

 7)	**-b, --black_list_snp_file** : "/path_to/b151_rs_without_GRCh38_mapping.bcp"
 Text file.